waizwafiq/waizwafiq/README.md

 </h1>

-### I'm a second-year AI student at University Malaya!
+### I'm an AI student at University Malaya!

 <h3>👀 About me: </h3>

-- 🏢 I'm currently looking for an internship, so I'll be inactive here.
-- 👨🏻‍🏫 I'm a virtual tutor in Physics and Mathematics for Malaysian Certificate of Education (SPM) students.
+- 👨🏻‍🏫 I'm an online tutor in Physics and Mathematics for Malaysian Certificate of Education (SPM) students.
+Check out <a href="https://www.afterkelas.com">here</a>!
 - 💻 I love learning something new!
 Currently learning about:
-  * ⚙ Back-end web development using Django
+  * ⚙ Front-end web development
-  * 🤖 Artificial Intelligence development
+  * 🤖 Signal Processing

 <hr>